mesonbuild/meson/docs/markdown/Design-rationale.md

 other times it is a wrapper shell script that invokes the real binary which resides in a hidden subdirectory.
 GDB invocation fails if the binary is a script but succeeds if it is not.
-The user has to remember the type of each one of his executables (which is an implementation detail of the build system) just to be able to debug them.
+The user has to remember the type of each one of the built executables (which is an implementation detail of the build system) just to be able to debug them.
 Several other such pain points can be found in [this blog post](http://voices.canonical.com/jussi.pakkanen/2011/09/13/autotools/).